zamansheikh/fall2024/README.md

 	In summary:

-	Normative ethics tells us how we should act (e.g., return the wallet).
+ - Normative ethics tells us how we should act (e.g., return the
+   wallet).

-	Descriptive ethics tells us how people actually act or believe (e.g., some might keep the wallet, some might return it).
+  - Descriptive ethics tells us how people actually act or believe    (e.g., some might keep the wallet, some might return it).

----

-Sure!
-Let's break down the examples in simpler terms:

 ### 1. **Teleological Ethics (Consequentialism)**
    - **Emphasis**: The focus is on the **results** of an action.